byn3/Hood_Map/README.md

 Regarding the Foursquare API, I limited it to 15 results and a 1 km radius.
 There is an production mode version that utuilizes a service worker for offline usage.
 When a location is selected, furthur info about the venue is taken from the Foursquare API.

-# How to run

-* Clone this repo, cd into the repo
-* npm install
-* npm start
-Enjoy!

 ### Thanks to all the guides and walkthroughs!
 Thanks to the live help, student classrooms, forums, and to the project coaches!!!
 Doug Brown, Forrest, Yahya Elharony were big MVPs.